mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 Come help!
 ----------

-This post outlined challenges surrounding the Python and GPU experience today.
+This post started with the promise of 100x speed improvements (at least for computation), and then outlined many of the challenges to getting there.
+These challenges are serious, but also mostly straightforward technical and social engineering problems.
+There is a lot of basic work with a high potential payoff.

-NVIDIA's plan to build a GPU-compatible data science stack seems ambitious.
-Fortunately, all of the challenges above seem to have straightforward solutions, and NVIDIA seems to be treating the problem seriously, and seems willing to put resources and company focus behind the problem.
+NVIDIA's plan to build a GPU-compatible data science stack seems ambitious, but they seem to be treating the problem seriously, and seem willing to put resources and company focus behind the problem.

 If any of the work above sounds interesting to you please engage either as an ...